 i).
 Acquisition: The typical way to acquire leads and customers online – the goal of 44% of companies – is through an email subscription box.

 ii).
-Activation: This stage is where your users and customers sign up, and you give them your very best customer experience.
-Do you know that 71% of consumers have ended their relationship with a company due to poor customer service?
+Activation: This stage is where your users and customers sign up and you give them your very best customer experience.
+Did you know that 71% of consumers have ended their relationship with a company due to poor customer service?
 Don’t just acquire clients – treat them like royalty.
 Let them be in charge.

 iii).
 Retention: “70% of companies say it’s cheaper to retain a customer than acquire one,” says Our Social Times.

 Shopify allows first timers who are interested in designing their own online store to try out the service by signing up for a 14-day free trial period.
-Within this period, the user can enjoy premium features that the Shopify cart gives.
+Within this period, the user can enjoy premium features that the Shopify platform provides.

 At the end of that two-week period, more people will upgrade and remain loyal customers, because Shopify treated them with respect and delivered on its promises.

-3. Keep in touch: Use email marketing to keep in touch with your subscribers by sending follow-up emails and newsletters at least once a week.
+3. Keep in touch: Use email marketing to keep in touch with your subscribers, sending follow-up emails and newsletters at least once a week.

 This will help your users remember your name.
 Remember: 80% of sales are made on the 5th to 12th contact.

 iv).
 Referral: As I mentioned earlier, Hotmail grew to over 12 million users in less than a year because of its referral structure.
-When it was launched, DropBox also grew its user base by giving away 500MB worth of Dropbox storage space through a referral program.
+When it was launched, DropBox also grew its referred user base by giving away 500MB worth of Dropbox storage space for each referral.